-Today, we’re bringing you a decorative Christmas craft that your hands-on kiddos are sure to love: a String Art Christmas Tree.
+Today, we’re bringing you a decorative Christmas craft that all hands-on kids are sure to love: a String Art Christmas Tree.
 This craft involves hammering some nails into a plank of wood, which may require a bit of adult help and/or supervision.
 However, we’re willing to bet that this aspect of this craft will be sure to excite your older kids (getting to handle grown-up tools is always appealing!)
 If you have younger kids, they will really enjoy the string art portion of this craft (which involves no hammers or nails).
 This craft results in a fun and sturdy Christmas decoration for your home!
 When Christmas is over, store it carefully and pull it out to display for future Christmases!

 What You’ll Need: